 King & Godfree

 Carlton’s local deli since 1884, King & Godfree has mastered the art of gourmet Italian fare.
 Start with antipasti, pasta and paninis in the deli for the classic K&G experience.
 Then discover the other uniquely Melbourne spaces in the complex.
-There’s Italian wine bar Agostino.
-Johnny’s Green Room rooftop bar for alfresco snacks and spritzes.
 And the newest addition, Di Stasio, where pizza reigns supreme in the courtyard.
 Don’t forget ice cream at Pidapipo to finish the night.

 Cult favourite DOC Espresso has earned its popularity for good reason.
 The Italian restaurant forged its own path in the DOC dynasty, trading pizzas for house-made pasta, focaccias and great coffee.
-Enjoy the tailored dinner menu at D.O.C Espresso.
-Think classics like pappardelle with porcini mushroom and truffle oil in bianco.
+Enjoy classics like pappardelle with porcini mushroom and truffle oil in bianco.
 An extensive Italian wine list is paired with light desserts.
-Panna cotta or handmade biscotti is the best way to complete this Italian feast.
+Panna cotta or tiramisu is the best way to complete this Italian feast.
 Visit the adjoining DOC Deli to take some of that freshly made pasta home with you.
+Or head around the corner for pizzas at the Drummond Street outpost.

 The Donnini family has had a culinary presence in Melbourne for 70 years and were one of the first fresh pasta manufacturers and retailers in Australia.
 Since opening University Cafe in 1952, they have become Little Italy royalty.
 Carlton institution Donnini’s soon followed, where the pasta is made daily from free-range eggs and extra fine 00 flour.
 Can’t decide what to order?
 Try the pasta trio: tomato and basil gnocchi, tortelli with ricotta and mascarpone and tagliatelle with veal and pork sugo.